timescale/docs/timescaledb/getting-started/create-hypertable.md

 See the [Hypertable How To](/how-to-guides/hypertables) to learn more about hypertables and best practices for configuring chunks.

 Next, ingest some sample data into TimescaleDB.
+You can also use this [sample dataset](/getting-started/add-data/#accessing-the-dataset) to populate the table you just created.